cshlok/Hmsminiapp/ERROR_TRACKING.md

 1. Converting major screens from React Native to Material-UI
 2. Removing unused imports across multiple files
 3. Adding necessary dependencies
-4. Fixing type mismatches in Redux store
+4. Fixing type mismatches in Redux store and settings slice

 The remaining work focuses on service-related screens and general type issues throughout the codebase.